 Pages: 235 (may differ)

-First Published by: Little, Brown and Company on July 16, 1951
+First Published by: Little, Brown and Company on 16th July, 1951

-Major Themes: includes protection of innocence, especially for children, the phoniness of the adult world, self-alienation as the purpose of self-protection, childhood and pain fullness of growing up, women and sex, love, lies, wisdom and knowledge.
+Major Themes: It includes protection of innocence, especially for children, the phoniness of the adult world, self-alienation as the purpose of self-protection, childhood and pain fullness of growing up, women and sex, love, lies, wisdom and knowledge.

-Major Symbols: the Catcher in the Rye, Allie’s baseball glove, Holden’s red hunting cap, Museum of Natural history, preparatory school life, the ducks in the central park lagoon, Radio City Music Hall, the carousel’s gold ring, the coming-of-age genre.
+Major Symbols: The Catcher in the Rye, Allie’s baseball glove, Holden’s red hunting cap, Museum of Natural history, preparatory school life, the ducks in the central park lagoon, Radio City Music Hall, the carousel’s gold ring, the coming-of-age genre.

 Main Characters: Holden Caulfield, Mr Antolini, D.B., Phoebe, Allie.

-Holden Caulfield: In the novel, the protagonist and narrator is a 16-year-old boy who has been expelled from prep school despite his intelligence and sensitivities.
+Holden Caulfield: In this novel, the protagonist and narrator is a 16-year-old boy who has been expelled from prep school despite his intelligence and sensitivities.
 He struggles to find the truth and complains about the phoniness of adulthood.
 And ends up exhausted and emotionally unstable and shares his struggle against growing up.

+Is “The Catcher in the Rye” based on a true story?
 It was Salinger’s first published novel and was inspired by his own experiences as a youngster, and many events from Salinger’s early life are reflected in the story.

-Summary of the Book | The Catcher in the Rye by J.D.
+Book Summary | The Catcher in The Rye by J.D.
 Salinger

-The novel is about a 16-year-old boy Holden Caulfield, the narrator and protagonist, who tells the story of his adventure before Christmas eve.
+The story is about a 16-year-old boy Holden Caulfield, the narrator and protagonist, who tells the story of his adventure before Christmas eve.
 Holden was expelled from his third school.
 His parents are unaware that he has been expelled, so he cannot go home before vacation, and he arrives in New York for about three days, staying in a hotel and not telling his parents that he is back.

-The profanities he uses in this book convey his frustration to the best of his ability.
-Everybody is affected by them, from his parents to his fake teachers to his roommate who scores with girls using sickly-sweet affection.
+The profanities he uses in this book conveys his frustration to the best of his ability.
+Everybody is affected by them, from his parents his fake teachers to his roommate who scores with girls using sickly-sweet affection.
 After being tired of adulthood, Holden heads to New York City in the wake of a revolt.

 He moves abruptly around New York City, running away from the criminals at Pencey Prep, shooting the bull with strangers in dive hotels, wandering alone round Central Park, getting beaten up by pimps and cut down by one-time girlfriends.

 In this book, he describes his interactions with playful middle-aged women, call girls, sisters, offending taxi drivers, and alcohol and drugs.
-He narrates these events to the readers as flashbacks as he travels through.
+He narrates these events to the readers through flashbacks as he travels through.
 Holder’s journey of self-discovery and the debauchery of his life, but his sisters help him recover from that.

-The Catcher in the Rye was an all-time classic as a story of alienation from the heartless world.
+It is an all-time classic as a story of alienation from the heartless world.
 The novel gave voice to the word teen angst, but what made it different is that teenage angst was taken seriously for the first time.
 In many ways, teenagers are considered the most inappropriate generation, where their hormones are out of control.
 The misunderstanding with society provides them with a sense that this world is uncaring.
 No one cares about them, which makes novels more instructive.

 Many of you may have seen Holden as a symbol of pure, unflattered individuality, as a symbol of young people everywhere who feel oppressed on all sides by pressure to grow up and live their lives according to rules.